This Bed We Made Review

 This Bed We Made, PC, Review, Female Protagonist, Gameplay, Screenshots, NoobFeed

 In one of the final playable scenes of the game, Sophie is being interviewed by the police.
 In this section, Sophie can make some last-ditch efforts to protect some of the guests she has been snooping on and others she can throw under the bus.
-It means that even to the end of the game, the choices are still coming into effect.
+This means that even at the end of the game, the choices still come into effect.

 This Bed We Made tells an amazing story with simple yet fun gameplay mechanics to frame it.
 The puzzles add a challenge that isn't frustrating and instead is one of the most interesting and fun parts of the game.
 The characters feel fleshed out and real, as though they are real people with extended backstories.
 The graphics are not perfect; however, they are serviceable for what is needed, and the sound design is fantastic in every way.
 The differing endings make for an experience with a lot of replayability and a truly wonderful game.